M-o-a-T/moat/README.md

 * d

   A list of submodules.
-You can enumerate them, too:
+You can enumerate them:

 	moat micro -c whatever.cfg cmd sys._dir

-Online docstrings for these are on the TODO list.
+Online docstrings are on the TODO list.

-### Built-in commands

 #### ping